Themefic-Team/tourfic/readme.txt

 == Upgrade Notice ==

-= 2.8.5 =
+= 2.8.9 =
-This is an important & big release.
+This is an important & critical release.
 Please make sure you BACKUP your website before updating.
 You need to update the plugin to get next level updates & features of Tourfic.
 After you update the plugin, please go to "Tourfic Settings" and click the "Save Button".
-You can then go ahead and start editing.
+You can then go ahead and start editing.As changes in language strings are done in this version so please BACKUP your language files as well.